 - Revolving Loan Fund Program The Winnebago County Revolving Loan Fund Program has provided over $8.3 million in 27 separate loans to local communities for business and industrial development.
 Businesses interested in benefiting from this program should work closely with their community leaders by requesting them to be the applicant and direct recipient of loan funds.

 - Economic Development Tax Credits.
 This program allows existing and relocating businesses to earn tax credits for Job Creation, Capital Investment, Employee Training and Corporate Headquarters activities.
 The tax credits, which are nonrefundable and nontransferable, must be applied against a certified business’s Wisconsin income tax liability.

-Local economic development staff can work with the Wisconsin Department of Commerce Area Development Manager (ADM) to provide further information on federal, state, and regional resources to expanding or relocating firms.
+Local economic development staff can work with the Wisconsin Economic Development Corporation Regional Economic Development Director to provide further information on federal, state, and regional resources to expanding or relocating firms.
 Together, they can also mobilize resources to help struggling businesses.
-The ADM for Neenah and the greater Fox Cities area is Dennis Russell, phone 920-498-6302.
+The WEDC Regional Director for Neenah and the greater Fox Cities area is Jon Bartz, phone 608-210-6846.

 Other Business Financing options

 Small Business Administration (SBA): The U.S. SBA offers several small business loan programs.
 For more details on the loan programs, such as the Basic 7(a) Loan Guaranty, Certified Development Company (CDC)/504 and Microloan 7(m), visit the SBA website.

 Wisconsin Business Development Finance Corporation – WBD: WBD provides loan packaging and loan services such as finding appropriate and affordable financing, credit analysis, and preparing loan applications.
 WBD is the primary lender of the SBA 504 loan program.